Managing Lawns and Turfgrass

 No selective herbicides are available to control weeds such as quackgrass, johnsongrass and zoysiagrass.
 Nonselective herbicides, such as Roundup and Finale, are the only way to stop further invasion of these perennial weeds.
 The use of these products will make brown spots in your desirable turfgrass, but reseeding or resodding can repair these areas.

 Control of broadleaf weeds

 Perennial broadleaf weeds (dandelion, plantains, oxalis, clovers, curly dock, etc.) are more easily controlled in September.
 Perennial broadleaf weeds have large taproots that store carbohydrates late in the summer to prepare for the long winter.
-This translocation process makes it easier to move systemic broadleaf herbicides into their roots, which helps provide the most efficient control of perennial broadleaf weeds.
+This translocation process makes it easier to move systemic broadleaf herbicides into the roots, which helps provide the most efficient control of perennial broadleaf weeds.

 Control of miscellaneous perennial weeds

-Star-of-Bethlehem is another bulb type plant in the lily family.
+Star-of-Bethlehem is another bulb-type plant in the lily family.
 It emerges and flowers in the spring and can be controlled with several broadleaf herbicides.

 Plant disease occurrence triangle.